Dr. Ainslie Heasman, C.Psych.

 More information about risk assessments can be found at https://cfir.ca/assessment-for/risk-assessment/

-I have over 15 years of experience in the assessment and treatment of individuals involved with the criminal justice and/or mental health system.
+I have over 17 years of experience in the assessment and treatment of individuals involved with the criminal justice and/or mental health system.
 I completed my graduate training in the United States, allowing me the opportunity to work in a maximum security prison, conduct assessments for criminal responsibility and fitness, and work with men with a history of sexual offences who were civilly committed.
 I worked for seven years at the Ontario Correctional Institute (OCI), a therapeutic correctional facility for adult men.
 My work at OCI involved the development of the intensive program for men with sexual offences, as well as assessments and individual and group therapy.
-Currently, I am on staff at the Sexual Behaviours Clinic at the Centre for Addiction & Mental Health (CAMH), and conduct assessments, group and individual therapy, and supervision of psychology trainees with a dual focus of working with individuals convicted of sexual offences and those who experience distress.
+Currently, I am on staff at the Sexual Behaviours Clinic at the Centre for Addiction & Mental Health (CAMH), and conduct assessments, group and individual therapy, and supervision of psychology trainees with a dual focus of working with individuals convicted of sexual offences and those who have no legal involvement.
+I am one of the founders of Talking for Change, the first federally funded child sexual abuse perpetration prevention program in Canada.

 My research focus has been on the clinician decision making and mandatory reporting as it relates to individuals with a sexual interest in pre-pubescent or pubescent children.

-I am a registered member of the Ontario Psychological Association, Canadian Psychological Association, and the Association for the Treatment of Sexual Abusers (ATSA).
-I also serve on the Board of Directors of ATSA.
-I am registered for autonomous practice with the College of Psychologists of Ontario.
+I am a registered member of the Ontario Psychological Association, Canadian Psychological Association, and the Association for the Treatment and Prevention of Sexual Abuse (ATSA).
+I am currently the President on the Board of Directors of ATSA.
+I am registered for autonomous practice with the College of Psychologists of Ontario and can also provide virtual service for individuals in Quebec and Nova Scotia.